10 Cities with Worst Drug Problems

 Number 10 of the cities with the worst drug problems is Baltimore, Md.
 Baltimore is the largest city in the state of Maryland with a population of over 600,000, 21.9% of whom are living in poverty.
 Apart from the challenges of poverty and unemployment, the city is now faced with a serious substance use problem.
 In 2000, Baltimore Mayor Martin O’Malley already called the drug addiction issue as “The crisis that’s killing our city.”
 In 2017, his statement became a glaring reality as 761 people in the city died from drug and alcohol-related intoxication deaths.

-From the many types of drugs, heroin is the primary substance of abuse in Baltimore as it is estimated that 1 out of 10 of the population is addicted to heroin.
+From the many types of drugs, heroin and suboxone is the primary substance of abuse in Baltimore as it is estimated that 1 out of 10 of the population is addicted to heroin.
 Dubbed as the “U.S. Heroin Capital” by ABC News, Baltimore’s heroin problem is so rampant that the federal government declared the city as High-Intensity Drug Trafficking Area.

 9. Chicago, Illinois